DATA-606-SPRING-2022/TEAM_C_data606/EDA/readme.md

 https://www.kaggle.com/yasserh/loan-default-dataset

-**3) Unit of Analysis**: Loan record of applicant.
+**3) Unit of Analysis**: Loan record of the applicant.

 **4) Size of the data**

-Number of observations to be analysed: 148671
+Number of observations to be analyzed: 148671
 Number of columns: 34

 **5) Missing Values:**

 ![missing](https://user-images.githubusercontent.com/91147579/155860766-18c68d22-bfd4-4037-ad77-cf45e0970ee9.JPG)

-The columns rate_of_interest, interest_rate_spread, upfront_charges, property_value has missing values which can be seen as the gaps in the column bars.
+The columns rate_of_interest, interest_rate_spread, upfront_charges, property_value have missing values which can be seen as the gaps in the column bars.

 **6) Analysis on distribution of loan amounts:**